rezabtuhin/laracrud/README.md

 cp .env.example .env
 ```

-Set up the database in the `.env` file.
+Set up the database in the `.env` file and your `MySQL` server and configurations.
 Then run-

 ```sh
 php artisan key:generate